What is a lighthouse score?

 How does it work?

 When a Google Lighthouse audit is performed, the tool loads the target website several times and collects metrics about the structure, tags and performance of the site.
 The audit provides a performance report in several categories, including metrics, opportunities and diagnoses.
-For this reason, it is important that you perform an audit on your site, as it may expose certain performance weaknesses on your site that affect the user experience and give you the insight you need to reverse them and optimize things.
+For this reason, it is important that you perform an audit on your site.
+It may expose certain performance weaknesses on your site that affect the user experience and give you the insight you need to reverse them and optimize things.

 Why is it important?

 A high Lighthouse score is important for Google.
 Google will change the ranking of the targeted website depending on this score.
 For a business it is crucial to get your webpage onto the first page of Search engines and within the first five results.
-Users of search engines very rarely go beyond the first page and especially if your business is trying to sell or promote a product, you want to have as many viewers as possible.
+Users of search engines very rarely go beyond the first page.
+If your business is trying to sell or promote a product, you want to have as many viewers as possible.

-Google concludes that slow websites are a problem of usability and SEO, because we know that users don’t like waiting for web pages to load, and Google uses the speed of the sites to feed into its search results.
+Google concludes that slow websites are a problem of usability and SEO, because we know that users don’t like waiting for web pages to load.
+The speed of the sites feed into Google’s search results.
 Google knows that it can be detrimental to the user experience if people switch to slow-loading websites, which is why it attaches great importance to page speed in determining its rankings.

 The importance of website loading time

-Website loading time depends on a number of factors, such as the host server, the bandwidth that passes through the website, the design of the page elements, the browser and the device type, but the ideal website loading time should not exceed 2 seconds.
+Website loading time depends on a number of factors, such as the host server, the bandwidth that passes through the website, the design of the page elements, the browser and the device type.
 Google’s recommended load time for websites on desktop and mobile devices should be less than 3 seconds.
 Excessive delays in mobile page loading times occur when websites are not optimised and designed to provide powerful interfaces for mobile devices.
 In fact, 46% of people on mobile say they do not want to wait for a page to load while browsing the web, and 73% of mobile users come across websites that take too long to load.
 Just as web pages are the same, web pages have different loading times due to developer decisions, content richness, page structure and functionality, and the number of elements on the page.

-Every second of delay in loading the page causes frustrated visitors to leave a slow website, resulting in a 7 percent loss of conversion rate, 11 percent fewer page views, and a 16 percent drop in customer satisfaction.
+Every second of delay in loading the page causes frustrated visitors to leave a slow website.
+This results in a 7 percent loss of conversion rate, 11 percent fewer page views, and a 16 percent drop in customer satisfaction.
 Content relevance is paramount, and if you want to get onto the search engines results page, loading times of websites are confirmed by Google, so it’s important to speed up your pages to have a better chance of SEO success.

 You may be wondering if loading a few milliseconds onto your website can have a big impact on the customer experience and business growth.
 Page loading times are a hot topic of website improvement, which not only increases demand from mobile visitors, but also has the potential to lead to customer losses.
 The interval known as the “gap of death” between the expected page loading time of 2 seconds and the average website load time of 5 seconds has been widened and shortened due to neglect of website optimisation tactics and business decisions.